-Students are expected to attend each day scheduled by the clinical education facility.
+Students are expected to attend each day scheduled by the clinical education facility including days that the college may be closed due to inclement weather or holiday.
+A total of three days of absences are allowed across all three clinical courses.
 The student is not allowed to use these days as travel days or for personal business.
-Each student is allowed one excused absence during each clinical experience, which is at the discretion of the ACCE.
-All unexcused absences must be made up by the student in a manner that is acceptable to the clinical education site(s) to fulfill the minimum requirement of clinical hours by CAPTE after consultation with the ACCE.
+Any additional days of absence must be made up in a manner that is acceptable to the clinical site(s).
 In cases of illness or extreme emergency, the student must notify the CI or CCCE as soon as the clinic opens.
-Students are also required contact the ACCE by phone and email on the day of absence.
+Students are also required to call the Program secretary and contact by phone and email the ACCE on the day of absence.